-Students whose courses, field work, internships, or other academic work are fully outside the immediate geographic area for a semester may petition for a waiver of mandatory fees, with the exception of the Technology fee, Career & Professional Success (CaPS), Psychological & Counseling Services (PACS)/Mental Health fee and UNH Manchester registration fee.
+Students whose courses, fieldwork, internships, or other academic work are fully outside the immediate geographic area for a semester may petition for a waiver of mandatory fees, with the exception of Technology, Career & Professional Success (CaPS), Psychological & Counseling Services (PACS), Health & Wellness, and Manchester Registration fees.
+The immediate geographic area is defined as a 25-mile radius around the Durham campus in the case of a Durham student or Manchester campus in the case of a Manchester student.
 Mandatory fees for students participating in UNH Study Abroad Programs are waived through the billing process, with the noted exceptions.